Student Demonstration Time

 "Student Demonstration Time" is a song by the American rock band the Beach Boys from their 1971 album Surf's Up.
-It is an altered version of Jerry Lieber and Mike Stoller's "Riot in Cell Block Number 9" with new lyrics by Mike Love.
+It is an altered version of Jerry Leiber and Mike Stoller's "Riot in Cell Block Number 9" with new lyrics by Mike Love.

 Background and lyrics

-The song which "Student Demonstration Time" is based on—"Riot in Cell Block Number 9"—was originally written by Jerry Leiber and Mike Stoller in 1954, and was considered for inclusion on the Beach Boys' 1965 album Party!, but was ultimately not included.
+The song that "Student Demonstration Time" is based on—"Riot in Cell Block Number 9"—was originally written by Jerry Leiber and Mike Stoller in 1954, and was considered for inclusion on the Beach Boys' 1965 album Party!, but was ultimately not included.
 The song was subsequently performed live by the Beach Boys in concert starting in 1969.
 In mid-1970, Mike Love re-wrote the lyrics after learning of the Kent State Shootings where four unarmed college students protesting the Cambodian Campaign were killed by the Ohio National Guard on Monday, May 4, 1970.
 Stephen Desper, engineer of the Beach Boys during this period, explained the genesis and context behind the song:

 Other events referred to in the song include (in order of appearance):